 These types of workout bands can be purchased at sport retail stores and online stores.
 And in our online store!

 At UPPPER we offer a various selection of must-have gym accessories like Short Resistance Bands and Long Resistance Bands!
-Oh and you can create your own bundle of three to get the third band half off 😉
+Oh and you can create your own bundle of three to get the third band one for free 😉